k2view-academy/K2View-Academy/articles/03_logical_units/09_add_table_to_a_schema.md

     -- or --

-4. Right click the **Schema window** and select one of the following options:
+4. Create a new table manually by right clicking the **Schema window** and selecting one of the following options:

     a. **New Table from SQL Based DB Query**.